hwswfun/LiveJointsAndroid/README.md

 ## Software

+### WARNING - The code in this repo was a "hack" to make a proof of concept to help my daughter.
+The code is only for your inspiration.
+Use with caution.

 The device contained a RFDuino which read the arm position from the sensor every 1/2 second.
 The reading was sent to the Android tablet.
 The tablet recorded the angle readings for each minute, calculated usage statistics for that minute, then posted the data to a cloud database on Parse.com.

 Joint movement visualization